Mycenae

 the project had to be postponed until 1883 when a French company began

 working on it again.
-It was completed in1893.
+It was completed in 1893.
 The old bridge has a pedestrian

 walkway and shakes when cars cross, but it has not fallen yet and the view

 from the center of the canal is one that won't be forgotten.
 Even more interesting is the bridge across the east entrance to the canal which submerges for boats to cross over it.
 A nice place to stop for a coffee is the Perama Restaurant-Cafe and if you are lucky a ship will pass and you can watch the bridge go down.
 Follow the signs to Isthmia and you will cross it.
-Click Here for Hotels in Corinth
+If you are taking the National Road you will barely notice it so once you are on the isthmus get off and follow the signs to Corinth and you should

 |